zenoamaro/react-quill/README.md

 ## Contributors

-React Quill would not be where it is today without the contributions of many people, which we are incredibly grateful for:
+ReactQuill would not be where it is today without the contributions of many people, which we are incredibly grateful for:
 - @zenoamaro (maintainer)
 - @alexkrolick (maintainer)
 - @clemmy